Building Construction Camp – June 20-25, 2021

 The Building Construction camp hosted by the Auburn University McWhorter School of Building Science is a week long program geared toward rising 11th - 12th grade students interested in the field of Construction Management.

 Participants will learn from McWhorter School of Building Science faculty and current students about construction materials and methods and how to plan and safely manage a construction project.
-There will be opportunities for hands-on experience and each participant will utilize and practice their learned skills throughout the week while working together to build a Tiny House.
+There will be opportunities for hands-on experience and each participant will utilize and practice their learned skills throughout the week while working together to build a construction project.

 Camp participants will experience campus-life while residing in Auburn's resident dormitories, eating at campus dining facilities, and enjoying evening social and recreational activities.
 Campers will have 24/7 counselor supervision.

 Breakfast and dinner will be provided in one of the newly-renovated campus dining locations.
 Lunch will be catered by the College of Architecture, Design and Construction.
 All dietary restrictions and allergies are taken into consideration for each meal.